vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ## Setting up the data sources

 We need two CSV data sources that look very similar.
-The first one, named `ACListCurrent`, uses the same credentials that we used for the network file list.
-The trick here is to not have a static file name, but rather use a single line LUA script.
+The first one, `ACListCurrent`, uses the same credentials that we used for the network file list.

+The trick here is to not have a static file name, but rather use a one-line LUA script.
 This script gets the file name from position 0 from the `ReorderFiles` data flow we created in the last step.

 ![image](/assets/2024-02-21/060.png)